rsfreitas/libxante/README.md

 # libxante

-A library to build (dialog based) applications using XML templates.
+A library to build (dialog based) applications using JSON templates and plugins.

+## Overview

+This library is intended to build and run dialog based applications.

+## Templates

 ## Plugins